thomasfinstad/terraform-provider-vyos-rolling/docs/resources/protocols_bgp_neighbor.md

     |  Format  |  Description  |
     |----------|---------------|
     |  txt  |  Description  |
-- `disable_capability_negotiation` (String) Disable capability negotiation with this neighbor
+- `disable_capability_negotiation` (Boolean) Disable capability negotiation with this neighbor
-- `disable_connected_check` (String) Disable check to see if eBGP peer address is a connected route
+- `disable_connected_check` (Boolean) Disable check to see if eBGP peer address is a connected route
-- `ebgp_multihop` (String) Allow this EBGP neighbor to not be on a directly connected network
+- `ebgp_multihop` (Number) Allow this EBGP neighbor to not be on a directly connected network

     |  Format  |  Description  |
     |----------|---------------|